afspeirs/speirs.dev/src/content/projects/speirs-dev.md

 ---
 title: speirs.dev
 date: 2017-02-19
-description: A website made to showcase my different projects, and try out different web technologies
+description: A showcase all of all my different projects
 github: speirs.dev
 link: speirs.dev
 tags: